Meet Caroline

 She shared a story about her most recent survivorship check-up: “My nurse practitioner mentioned how cancer survivors are often anxious perfectionists or risk-takers.
 What I’m realizing is that those two paths are a part of the same idea, that our chance at life can not be wasted.
 Part of embracing my cancer experience is embracing every moment of my life, good and bad.”

-She’s planning to study psychology at the University of Arizona.
+She’s now studying psychology at the University of Arizona.

 Caroline’s Advocacy Project